MicrosoftDocs/learn/learn-pr/quantum/choose-the-best-azure-quantum/includes/2-explore-azure-quantum-options.md

 The Azure Quantum Development Kit (Modern QDK) extension is a software development kit for quantum computing.
 It is an extension for Visual Studio Code, a free, open source code editor from Microsoft.

 > [!NOTE]
-> The QDK extension is availAble both in Visual Studio Code and in [VS Code for the Web](https://vscode.dev/).
+> The QDK extension is available both in Visual Studio Code and in [VS Code for the Web](https://vscode.dev/).

 With the QDK extension, you can create Q# programs, and take advantage of features such as improved error messaging, Q# syntax highlighting, and integrated debugging in a local development environment.
 You can also load the pre-installed Q# samples and run them on the built-in simulator.